-Confidential references given by the data controller
+Confidential references given by the data controller.

-- 42. Personal data is exempt from section 10 where it consists of a reference given or to be given in confidence by the data controller for the purposes of - (a) the education, training or employment, or prospective education, training or employment, of the data subject; - (b) the appointment, or prospective appointment, of the data subject to any office; or - (c) the provision, or prospective provision, by the data subject of any service.
+- 43. Personal data is exempt from section 11 where it consists of a reference given or to be given in confidence by the data controller for the purposes of- - (a) the education, training or employment, or prospective education, training or employment, of the data subject; - (b) the appointment, or prospective appointment, of the data subject to any office; or - (c) the provision, or prospective provision, by the data subject of any service.

-Armed forces
+Armed forces.

-43. Personal data is exempt from the subject information provisions to the extent to which the application of those provisions would be likely to prejudice the combat effectiveness of any of the armed forces of the Crown.
+44. Personal data is exempt from the subject information provisions to the extent to which the application of those provisions would be likely to prejudice the combat effectiveness of any of the armed forces of the Crown.

-Judicial appointments and honours
+Judicial appointments and honours.

-- 44. Personal data processed for the purposes of - (a) assessing any person's suitability for judicial office or the office of Queen's Counsel; or - (b) the conferring by the Crown of any honour or dignity, is exempt from the subject information provisions.
+- 45. Personal data processed for the purposes of- - (a) assessing any person's suitability for judicial office; or - (b) the conferring by the Crown of any honour or dignity, is exempt from the subject information provisions.

-Appointments to public service
+Appointments to public service.

-- 45. The Minister may by Order exempt from the subject information provisions personal data processed for the purposes of assessing any person's suitability for - (a) employment in the Public Service; or - (b) any office to which appointments are made by the Governor-General or by a Minister.
+- 46. The Minister may by Order published in the Gazette, exempt from the subject information provisions personal data processed for the purposes of assessing any person's suitability for- - (a) employment in the public service; or - (b) any office to which appointments are made by the Governor-General or by a Minister.